drfuera/PromptPack/README.md

 **A powerful CLI tool for AI-assisted development workflows**

-PromptPack helps you efficiently package source code for AI assistants (Claude, GPT-4, DeepSeek, etc.) and manage AI-generated patches with precision.
-Built for developers who want to leverage AI coding assistance while maintaining full control over their codebase.
+PromptPack helps you package your codebase for AI assistants (Claude, GPT, DeepSeek, etc.) and apply AI-generated patches with precision.
+Built for developers who want AI coding assistance while keeping full control over their codebase.

 ---